Rissuvius/YelpCamp/README.md

 # YelpCamp

-A learning project from years ago
+This is a learning project from years ago which creates a simple NodeJS application using Express and MongoDB.
+The application is like Yelp but for camp sites.
+It has functionality for posting account creation, campground posting, comment posting, and middleware to check for account permissions.